isomerpages/ura-lkywcp/_nomination/1-stage-b.md

 ---

-The Lee Kuan Yew World City Prize is **awarded to cities only**.
+The Prize is **<mark>awarded to cities only</mark>**.
 Please complete [Stage A](/nominations/stagea) before proceeding.

 #### **Detailed written report**

-After completing [Stage A](//nominations/stagea), the nominated city will be informed to prepare and submit a detailed report using the official report template.
+After completing [Stage A](//nominations/stagea), the nominated city will be informed to prepare and submit a detailed report using the official report template[^1].
 This report comprises the following:

 | **1** | **Key statistics** <br> Comparing the city today and 10-20 years ago |
 | **2** | **City portfolio** <br> Background information on the city |